CHILD NUTRITION COORDINATOR

 - A wider variety of vegetables, including dark green and red/orange vegetables and legumes

 - New this year our flavored milk is now 1% instead of fat-free!

 We hope parents will support this effort by encouraging their students to give healthier meals a try.
 Students are far more likely to pick a fruit or vegetable in the lunch line if they have been introduced to those foods at home.

 This fall, as students go through the lunch lines, they can take all the fruits and vegetables they want but are required to have at least 1/2 cup fruit or vegetable with their meal.
 Our wonderful staff will serve the grain and the meat portion.
 They do not have to have milk with their meal.

-New regulations called Smart Snacks in Schools (ala carte in 7-12 grades) applies to all foods and beverages sold to students on campus during the school day.
+New regulations called Smart Snacks in Schools (ala carte in 7-12 grades) apply to all foods and beverages sold to students on campus during the school day.
 Products must first meet at least 1 of the 4 general nutrition standards.

 - Whole grain-rich

-Products must also meet calorie, sugar and sodium restrictions.
+Products must also meet calorie, sugar, and sodium restrictions.